equalitie/ouisync/doc/paper.md

 #### Index

 In order to find which blocks belong to a particular blob (and in which order) a separate structure called **Index** is used.
-This can be conceptually though of as a lookup table whose keys are `(blob_id, block_numer)` pairs and values are block ids.
+This can be conceptually thought of as a lookup table whose keys are `(blob_id, block_numer)` pairs and values are block ids.
 The way the index is actually stored in the database is quite different from this conceptual view and this section describes it in detail.